 ISSUE DETAILS TOOLS STAKEHOLDER ENGAGEMENT OUTCOME TfNSW, local councils, business operators and affected residents to manage these impacts.
 Stock crossings: Increases in the number of trains may result in additional risk for landowners when crossing the track with stock.
 Consultation is underway with affected residents, business operators and ARTC Train Control to develop a suitable and safe solution.
 A safety awareness program would be implemented to educate the community regarding safety around trains.
-This would focus on: • community and rural property operators who cross the rail corridor to access their properties • residents in Moree, particularly those living on eastern side of town, to ensure that residents are aware of the safety concerns associated with trains passing through town.
+This would focus on: community and rural property operators who cross the rail corridor to access their properties residents in Moree, particularly those living on eastern side of town, to ensure that residents are aware of the safety concerns associated with trains passing through town.
 An ongoing safety campaign has also been implemented on the N2NS alignment to reinforce the safety risk in community members accessing the rail corridor illegally.
-This focuses on: Level Crossing Safety (public and private) Illegal access through the rail corridor Train Safety /Pedestrian Movements Fencing Temporary fencing is used on some sections of the construction work.
+This focuses on Level Crossing Safety (public and private) Illegal access through the rail corridor Train Safety /Pedestrian Movements Fencing Temporary fencing is used on some sections of the construction work.
 Permanent fencing is also required on some sections of the railway corridor.
 Temporary construction fencing: Fencing that incorporates screening will be erected around construction ancillary facilities that are within 500 metres of sensitive land users.
 If construction fencing impedes work progress, or worsens impacts, Inland Rail will consult and seek an agreement with relevant councils, affected residents and business operators on how to manage fencing and screening.
 Permanent fencing: To prevent unauthorised access into the railway corridor, fencing that is identified to be in poor condition will be replaced.
-In addition, further fencing may be installed on Site hoarding Site signage Inland Rail website Project newsletter One-on-one meetings (as required).
-Stakeholders to site signage and site protection solutions, with hoarding to provide visible site contact information and key messages Councils, affected residents and business operators to provide written acceptance of fencing solution in their Licence Agreement
+In addition, further fencing may be installed on a risk assessment basis to prevent future unauthorised access, as well as for safety and stock protection.
+Project newsletterOne-on-one meetings Stakeholders to site signage and site protection solutions, with hoarding to provide visible site contact information and key messages Councils, affected residents and business operators to provide written acceptance of fencing solution in their Licence Agreement